 The Glacier Express

-A through ticket from Zermatt to St Moritz costs around 130 CHF (£86).
-You can book tickets on the Voyages SNCF or Swiss Railways websites – though make sure to put ‘via Andermatt’ when you search as otherwise you’ll get taken on the quicker but less scenic route which goes via Zürich instead.
+Make sure to add ‘via Andermatt’ when you search as otherwise you’ll get taken on the quicker but less scenic route via Zürich instead.
+Some use Glacier Express trains (marked GEX) so are subject to seat reservation fees.
 Swiss Passes, Interail and Eurail passes are all valid on this route.

 As you can see the price differences are pretty small, so if you are following the full Glacier or Bernina Express route then it’s worth booking them directly to avoid the hassle of all the train changes.
 But where the local trains really come into their own is if you don’t want to take the whole journey in one go.
 If you want to break up your trip on the Glacier or Bernina Express, then you have to pay for an additional seat reservation fee on each section.